 First, landlords should review state legislation and the lease.
 The contract must be explicit about rent due, the late charge, and what happens if rent is late or unpaid.
 Some leases, for instance, offer a five-day grace period before a late charge is collected.

-State legislation might mandate that before beginning tenant collections or eviction, landlords provide written notice.
-Knowing these rules guarantees the legal unpaid rent collection procedure and helps landlords avoid blunders.
+State legislation may mandate that, before initiating tenant collections or eviction, landlords provide written notice.
+Knowing these rules ensures a legal procedure for collecting unpaid rent and helps landlords avoid mistakes.

 Step 2.
 Send a Demand Letter